renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 hard to know how many languages are actually used by more than just a few people.

-The big, dominant languages, on the other hand, are currently just a few: Java, C++, C#, Python, JavaScript, besides LISP (under many varieties) are probably the main ones.
+The big, dominant languages, on the other hand, are currently just a few: Java, C++, C#, Python, JavaScript, besides LISP (under a few varieties) are probably the main ones.

 Newer languages incorporate lessons learned in previous generations of languages to make programming easier and more efficient.
 And a lot of lessons have been learned in the half-century people have been using higher level languages.